2.1 Microbes everywhere

-Streptococcus salivarius, found in the mouth, may combat acne by secreting “bacgeriocinlike inhibitory substance (BLIS).33
+Streptococcus salivarius, found in the mouth, may combat acne by secreting “bacgeriocinlike inhibitory substance (BLIS).27

-Mouth Even your enjoyment of wine appears to be related to the types of microbes in your mouth, according to a 2017 study by Spanish researchers37.
+Even your enjoyment of wine appears to be related to the types of microbes in your mouth, according to a 2017 study by Spanish researchers32.

-Diary farmers have a wider variety of nasal microbes than do their urban non-farming counterparts.
-Interestingly, one study shows farmers have lower Staphylococcus too, and none of the microbial-resistant kind found in urban dwellers, an indication that the greater competition from all those diverse microbes is actually preventing the emergence of resistance.39
+Dairy farmers, for example, have a wider variety of nasal microbes than do their urban non-farming counterparts.
+Interestingly, one study shows farmers have lower Staphylococcus too, and none of the microbial-resistant kind found in urban dwellers, an indication that the greater competition from all those diverse microbes is actually preventing the emergence of resistance.33